KouroshGerayeli/Data_Challenge_Daleth_2023/README.md

 # Data_Challenge_Daleth_2023
 Low Contrast Wave Anomalies Detection and Classification in Infrared Images

 Three datasets were provided in this project.Each had two classes labeled with 'Ok' and 'vague'.
 For each of the datasets, .ipynb file is provided in this repository.
+The data was provided by LYNRED company.
 Dataset details :

 1.